acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2         | 3                     |
 | 3         | 1                     |

+Steps:
+- Counted the order ids
+- Grouped by the runner id to show the number of deliveries per runner
+- Filtered for orderes that were not cancelled

+Insights:
+- There is no real pattern for how many orders runners are taking
+- Runner 1 had the most successful deliveries
+- Runner 3 had the least successful deliveries
 ---
 #### 4. How many of each type of pizza was delivered?